votesmart/votesmartjs/README.md

 });
 ```
 ###### GET levels()
-Grad all of the levels of government and their IDs.
+Grab all of the levels of government and their IDs.

 **Input:**
 * None
 ```